This is the multi-page printable view of this section. Click here to print.

 Adding a watch variable

-The variables pane shows all variables in scope at each step.
-This set of variables can be overwhelming, and you often won’t care about most of the variables.
+The Threads & Variables pane shows all variables in scope at each step.
+In bigger programs, the variable list can be huge and you won’t care about most of them.
+To help, you can specify watch variables and watch expressions that always display at the top of the Threads & Variables pane.

 1. Set a breakpoint and start debugging the program